ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 ## Module Overview

 This module provides an implementation for connecting and interacting with WebSocket endpoints.
-The module facilitates three types of network entry points as ‘AsyncClient’, ‘SyncClient’ and ‘Listener’.
+The module facilitates two types of network entry points as ‘AsyncClient’, and ‘Listener’.

 The `AsyncClient` has a callback service that can be registered at the initialization of the client.
 It has a fixed set of remote methods in this service and they get called on the receipt of messages from the server.
-The ‘SyncClient’ also can have a callback service registered to receive control frames like ping, pong and close.

 In the server side, initial websocket service is there to handle upgrade requests.
 It has a single `get` resource which takes in `http:Request` optionally.
 The `get` resource returns a `websocket:Service` to which incoming messages gets dispatched after a successful websocket connection upgrade.
 This resource can be used to intercept the initial HTTP upgrade with custom headers or to cancel the websocket upgrade by returning an error.
 The returning `websocket:Service` has a fixed set of remote methods.